Crimbal History, Family Crest & Coats of Arms

-Anglo-Saxon tribes.
+Crimbal is a name whose history dates far back into the mists of early British times to the days of the Anglo-Saxon tribes.
 It is a name for a person with an abnormal curvature of the spine.
 The surname Crimbal is derived from the Old English word crump, which means bent or crooked.

 Early Origins of the Crimbal family